alejocn5/AlexandrusPS/README.md

 **Input files:** Original output table from the ProteinOrtho analysis (ProteinOrthoTable.proteinortho)

-**Output:** Filtered table of Proteinortho table with OGCs which fulfill the requirements ('./Orthology_Prediction/ProteinOrthoTable.proteinortho.fill') (Fig. 4A), the list of orthologous gene cluster IDs (OGC_id) and files with the headers of all proteins from each orthologous gene cluster named by OGC_id located in './LIST/[_OGC_id_].list' (Fig. 3H).
+**Output:** Filtered table of Proteinortho table with OGCs which fulfill the requirements ('./Orthology_Prediction/ProteinOrthoTable.proteinortho.fill') (Fig. 4A), the list of orthologous gene cluster IDs (OGC_id) and files with the headers of all proteins from each orthologous gene cluster named by OGC_id located in './LIST/[_OGC_id_].list'.

 #### SUBSTEP 4: Calculation of the correct number of cores that will be used for Alexandrus.sh
 **Function:** Find the number of CPU cores that will be used for the AlexandrusPS positive selection analysis part considering the desired usage percentage provided by the user and leaving 2 free cores for continuing normal usage of the computer, thus avoiding a computer system collapse.
-The executing script is ‘./Code/APS5_CoreCalculator.pl’ (Fig. 2M) and the default usage value is 100%.
+The executing script is ‘./Code/APS5_CoreCalculator.pl’ and the default usage value is 100%.

-**Input files:** In the directory './Usage_core_percentage/usage_core_percentage.txt’ (Fig. 2E) the user can change the desired usage percent (just the number without the percent symbol - defaults to 100).
+**Input files:** In the directory './Usage_core_percentage/usage_core_percentage.txt’ the user can change the desired usage percent (just the number without the percent symbol - defaults to 100).

-**Output:** ‘./Data/Number_cores.txt.calculated’ (Fig. 4B), the number of cores to be used results from the formula:
+**Output:** ‘./Data/Number_cores.txt.calculated’, the number of cores to be used results from the formula:
 (desired usage percent) * (number of CPU cores available on the computer - 2) / 100

-Fig. 5.
-Contents of directory G0 (Fig. 2I)
 #### SUBSTEP 5: For each Orthology group selected in SUBSTEP 3 extract the CDS sequences
 **Function:** In this substep the sequences of the orthologs of all relevant orthologous gene clusters are extracted from the sequence FASTA files that were provided by the user.
 The resulting files are used for the subsequent alignment of the CDS sequences, a crucial step for the positive selection analysis.
-The executing scripts are './G0/Code/APS7_Extract_Pep_sequences.pl and’ './G0/Code/APS8_Extract_Cds_sequences.pl’ (Fig. 5A).
+The executing scripts are './G0/Code/APS7_Extract_Pep_sequences.pl and’ './G0/Code/APS8_Extract_Cds_sequences.pl’.

-**Input files:**  './G0/Orthology_Groups/CompiledSpecies.pep.fasta’, './G0/Orthology_Groups/CompiledSpecies.cds.fasta’ (prepared in SUBSTEP 1) and './G0/Orthology_Groups/[_OGC_id_]/[_OGC_id_].list’ (prepared in SUBSTEP 3) (Fig. 5C).
+**Input files:**  './G0/Orthology_Groups/CompiledSpecies.pep.fasta’, './G0/Orthology_Groups/CompiledSpecies.cds.fasta’ (prepared in SUBSTEP 1) and './G0/Orthology_Groups/[_OGC_id_]/[_OGC_id_].list’ (prepared in SUBSTEP 3).

-**Output:** The FASTA files that will be used for the alignments  './G0/Orthology_Groups/[_OGC_id_].list.cds.fasta’ and ‘[_OGC_id_].list.pep.fasta’ (Fig. 5C).
+**Output:** The FASTA files that will be used for the alignments  './G0/Orthology_Groups/[_OGC_id_].list.cds.fasta’ and ‘[_OGC_id_].list.pep.fasta’.

 #### SUBSTEP 6: Simplification of the headers of the CDS and amino acid FASTA files